AbstractXan/abstractxan/src/website.md

 var s = new Person('Simon', 'Willison');
 </pre>
 <b>Prototype Chain</b>
-- `Person.prototype` is an object shared by all instances of Person
 <pre class="code">
 var s = new Person('abstract', 'xan');
 Person.prototype.firstNameCaps = function() {